Main Content

 1.1a Prioritize defined student populations (e.g., commuter, residential, evening/weekend) and offer co-curricular options that center student identities, interests and promote well-being.

-1.1b Engage all students in at least two co-curricular opportunities that enhance their sense of purpose and belonging in their first year at UW Tacoma.
+1.1b Engage students in co-curricular opportunities that enhance their sense of purpose and belonging, particularly during key transition periods (e.g., first year).

 1.2 Enhance infrastructure and resources that promote holistic well-being of all students.